Nebraska Medicine Psychology Department

 Our internship program offers two positions in clinical health psychology: 1) General Health Psychology track; 2) Primary Care Integration track.

 Three 4-month rotations are selected from among the following experiences (Pain Management is a required rotation):

-- Transplantation – Interns will learn to complete pre-surgical psychological evaluations of candidates for kidney transplantation, heart transplantation, and left ventricular assist device (LVAD).
-Interns will consult with interdisciplinary teams and will have the opportunity for follow-up outpatient and inpatient treatment of transplant patients needing behavioral health assistance.
+- Transplantation – The intern will learn to complete pre-surgical psychological evaluations of candidates for solid organ transplant (i.e., kidney, pancreas, heart, lung, small bowel, pediatric liver transplant) and left ventricular assist devices (LVAD).
+The intern will consult with interdisciplinary teams and will have the opportunity for follow-up outpatient and inpatient treatment of transplant patients needing behavioral health assistance.

-- Psycho-oncology – Interns will learn to evaluate, consult on, and treat patients referred by medical and surgical oncology teams in Nebraska Medicine’s new state-of-the-art Fred and Pamela Buffet Cancer Center, comprising a comprehensive team of more than 200 cancer experts covering all specialties across the cancer spectrum in a multidisciplinary outpatient center, an eight story 108-bed inpatient treatment center and a 10-story, 98-laboratory research tower.
+- Psycho-oncology – The intern will learn to evaluate, consult on, and treat patients referred by medical and surgical oncology teams in Nebraska Medicine’s state-of-the-art Fred and Pamela Buffet Cancer Center, comprising a comprehensive team of more than 200 cancer experts covering all specialties across the cancer spectrum.

-- Bariatrics – Interns will learn to complete pre-surgical psychological evaluations of candidates for weight loss surgery, including initial evaluations and subsequent behavioral readiness evaluations closer to the time of surgery.
-Interns will consult with the interdisciplinary bariatrics team and will have the opportunity for follow-up outpatient and inpatient treatment of bariatric patients needing behavioral health assistance.
+- Bariatrics – The intern will learn to complete pre-surgical psychological evaluations of candidates for weight loss surgery, including initial evaluations and subsequent behavioral readiness evaluations closer to the time of surgery.
+The intern will consult with the interdisciplinary bariatrics team and will have the opportunity for follow-up outpatient and inpatient treatment of bariatric patients needing behavioral health assistance.